A. The Board shall place a license on inactive status if the licensee:

 (b) Evidence of completion of 10 CEUs for each year before application;

 (c) The renewal fee as set forth in COMAR 10.53.12; and

-(d) Written, verified evidence that the renewal applicant has completed an application for a criminal history records check by submitting the following:
+(d) Written, verified evidence that the applicant for reactivation of their license has completed an application for a criminal history records check by submitting the following:

 (i) Two sets of fingerprints, as required by the Central Repository and the FBI; and

 (ii) All fees required by the Central Repository and the FBI.

 C. A license may not be reactivated until the Board has:

 (1) Received and reviewed the criminal history records information; and